International Student Orientation Program FAQs

 What is ISOP?

 ISOP is a program designed to help international first-year students comfortably transition into the Columbia University community before New Student Orientation Program week.
-Programs during ISOP range from a cell phone and banking fair, understanding the Columbia academic culture, and getting to know New York City.
+Programs during ISOP range from a cell phone and banking fair to understanding the Columbia academic culture and getting to know New York City.
 ISOP participation is determined by application.

 What are the current dates/deadlines for ISOP?

 May 1, 2014- Application opens to incoming students